HGARgG-0710/math-expressions.js/README.md

 ### 23.degreeOfFreedom()

 Takes a two-dimensional array of numbers and returns the degree of freedom for it.

+## 24.expectedValue()

+Takes two number arrays(first of whicn is for numbers and the second is for their probabilities to appear) and returns an expected value based on this data.

 ## Classes